• Skip to main content

 Cluster headaches typically occur on one side of the head only.
 These headaches occur in patterns or clusters, and the pain can be excruciating.
 It may be centered around one eye, and the pain of a cluster headache can wake you from sleep.

-When To See a Doctor
+When To See a Family Medicine Provider

-These symptoms indicate that you should make an appointment to see your doctor about your headaches: If you experience three or more headaches per week, the headaches keep getting worse and won’t go away, you need to take a pain reliever every day or almost every day to combat the pain or are taking more than two to three doses of over-the-counter pain reliever medications per week to feel better and are noticing the headaches affecting your daily routines or ability to be with your family, work or social life.
+These symptoms indicate that you should make an appointment to see your family medicine provider about your headaches: If you experience three or more headaches per week, the headaches keep getting worse and won’t go away, you need to take a pain reliever every day or almost every day to combat the pain or are taking more than two to three doses of over-the-counter pain reliever medications per week to feel better and are noticing the headaches affecting your daily routines or ability to be with your family, work or social life.

 If your headaches are accompanied by symptoms such as sudden weakness, dizziness, loss of balance and falling, numbness or tingling, you should seek urgent medical attention.